Pexapark Cookies Policy

 Scope

-This Cookie Policy explains how we, Pexapark, use cookies, other analytical tools, or similar technologies (collectively, Cookies) in relation to the Solution.
+This Cookie Policy explains how we, Pexapark, use cookies, other analytical tools, or similar technologies (collectively, Cookies) in relation to our Solution and Services.

 In brief

-We use various types of Cookies in connection with our Solution, some of which are capable of automatically processing data on your electronic device and/or of transferring personal data about you to us or third parties.
+We use various types of Cookies in connection with our Solution and Services, some of which are capable of automatically processing data on your electronic device and/or of transferring personal data about you to us or third parties.

 What are cookies?